Shepherd-Gregory/CRMI/README.md

 ## Readme
 The previous MATLAB codes for confidence-rich mapping (CRM) scheme is here [[Link](https://github.com/Shepherd-Gregory/confidence_rich_mapping)].

 This MATLAB codes is for CRMI based on the CRM.
-For more details, please refer to the following papers.
+For more details, please see the following papers.

+If you find this package useful for your research, please consider citing our papers:

 ```
 @Article{yang2021crmi,